Canadian Aboriginal syllabics: Current usage

-Among the Athabaskan languages, no syllabics script is in vigorous use.
+No other Athabaskan version of the syllabics is known to be in vigorous use.
 In some cases, the languages themselves are on the brink of extinction.
 In other cases, syllabics has been replaced by a Latin alphabet.
 Many people—linguists and speakers of Athabaskan languages alike—feel that syllabics is ill-suited to these languages.
 The government of the Northwest Territories does not use syllabic writing for any of the Athabaskan languages on its territory, and native churches have generally stopped using them as well.
-Among Dakelh users, a well-developed Latin alphabet has effectively replaced syllabics, which are now understood almost exclusively by elderly members of the community.
+Among Dakelh users, a well-developed Latin alphabet has effectively replaced syllabics.
+Very few people can read syllabics and none use them for routine writing.
+Syllabics are however popular in symbolic and artistic uses.

 In the past, government policy towards syllabics has varied from indifference to open hostility.
-Until quite recently, government policy in Canada openly undermined native languages, and church organisations were often the only organised bodies using syllabics.
-Later, as governments became more accommodating of native languages, and in some cases even encouraged their use, it was widely believed that moving to a Latin alphabet was better, both for linguistic reasons and to reduce the cost of supporting multiple scripts.
+Until the late 20th century, government policy in Canada openly undermined indigenous languages, and church organisations were often the only organised bodies using syllabics.
+Later, as governments became more accommodating of indigenous languages, and in some cases even encouraged their use, it was widely believed that moving to a Latin alphabet was better, both for linguistic reasons and to reduce the cost of supporting multiple scripts.

 At present, at least for Inuktitut and Algonquian languages, Canadian government tolerates, and in some cases encourages, the use of syllabics.
 The growth of Aboriginal nationalism in Canada and the devolution of many government activities to native communities has changed attitudes towards syllabics.
 In many places there are now standardisation bodies for syllabic spelling, and the Unicode standard supports a fairly complete set of Canadian syllabic characters for digital exchange.
 Syllabics are now taught in schools in Inuktitut-speaking areas, and are often taught in traditionally syllabics-using Cree and Ojibwe communities as well.

-Although syllabic writing is not always practical (on the Internet, for example), and in many cases a Latin alphabet would be less costly to use, many native communities are strongly attached to syllabics.
-Even though it was originally the invention of European missionaries, many people consider syllabics a writing system that belongs to them, and associate Latin letters to linguistic assimilation.
+Although syllabic writing is not always practical (for example, with computer hardware or software limitations), and in many cases a Latin alphabet would be less costly to use, many native communities are strongly attached to syllabics.
+Even though it was originally the invention of European missionaries, many people consider syllabics a writing system that belongs to them, and associate Latin letters with linguistic assimilation.